 - May help with mental disorders such as depression and anxiety

 - May help combat insomnia

 - Has many medical uses (of which I would suggest you consult your doctor about before use)

 WHERE TO BUY AND WHICH KIND:

-As with all supplements, they are most definitely NOT all created equal.
-Some are filled with preservatives, chemicals, fillers and many more nasties and if it is something you need to take long term then just think of how detrimental it would be to keep filling your body with rubbish.
+As with all supplements they are most definitely NOT all created equal.
+Some are filled with preservatives, chemicals, fillers, and many more nasties, and if it is something you need to take long term then just think of how detrimental it would be to keep filling your body with rubbish.
 Many of these will have names that are unrecognisable so you don’t really know what you are putting in your body, or the potential side effects of this added junk.

-Always buy from reputable companies and brands.
+Make sure to buy from reputable companies and brands.
 Here I have sourced out what I think is good quality l-glutamine

 Trusted Brand – Amazon: SOLGAR 500mg L- GLUTAMINE CAPSULES